 It is entirely possible for you to memorize all the main points of a lecture, but you would need an excellent memory to do this for all your classes.
 Writing key words and points in your notes can trigger your memory to start a flow of ideas that might not have been released.

-Often, class lectures are more than just a summary of the textbook.
-The lecture provides extended learning about what is in the textbook.
-Lectures are important sources of information, because they more fully analyze and explain the material in the text.
-This information is important, not only in terms of learning, but also in terms of testing.
+Class lectures are more than just a summary of the textbook, providing extended learning about what is in the textbook.
+Lectures are important sources of information, because they more fully analyze and explain material.

 In the lectures, you discover the aspects of the course which are most important to the instructor.
 These aspects usually show up on exams.
 Note whether your instructor focuses on understanding concepts, or whether he or she is more concerned with the memorization of detail.
 Knowing what is important to your instructor will usually help you in predicting the kinds of questions that could show up on a test.